inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 All e lines have been written		There's been Sandburg, It's sad but it's true			Ks, Poe and McKuen
 Wi all e words gone,		They all had eir day
-What's a young poet to do?
+What's a ng poet to do?
 And knew what ey're doin'

 But of all e words written		The bird is a strange one, And all e lines read,			So ll and so tenr